 Intelligent Tutoring Systems (ITS) are, in many respects, very similar to human tutors.
-Based on cognitive science and Artificial Intelligence (AI), ITS have proven their worth in multiple ways in multiple domains in Education [1, 5].
+Based on cognitive science and Artificial Intelligence (AI), ITS have proven their worth in multiple ways in multiple domains in Education [1, 2].
 Currently, ITS can be found in core Mathematics, Physics, and Language courses in many schools across Canada, the United States, and various countries in Europe.
-ITS are growing in acceptance and popularity for reasons including: i) increased student performance, ii) deepened cognitive Franya Franek Department of Computing and Software, Faculty of Science, McMaster University 1280 Main Street W., Hamilton, Ont., Canada, L8S 4L8 +1 (905) 525-9140 Ext.
-23233 franek@mcmaster.ca development, and iii) reduced time for the student to acquire skills and knowledge [1, 2, 5].
+ITS are growing in acceptance and popularity for reasons including: i) increased student performance, ii) deepened cognitive development, and iii) reduced time for the student to acquire skills and knowledge [1, 2, 3].

 Intelligent Tutoring Systems that tutor and monitor programming have been developed and evaluated for many years in the field of Artificial Intelligence in Education.
-In many ways, programming has been a very productive domain in the evolution of most aspects of the field. including student modeling. knowledge representation, and the application of sound pedagogical principles.
+In many ways, programming has been a very productive domain in the evolution of most aspects of the field, including student modeling, knowledge representation, and the application of sound pedagogical principles.
 Effective programming requires a range of problem-solving and diagnostic strategies.
 The manner in which a student writes code provides rich insight into the reasoning processes of the student.
 As a result, programming provides an interesting domain for studying learning and cognitive processes.

 The goal of the current research is to bring together recent developments in the fields of Intelligent Tutoring Systems, Cognitive Science, and AI to construct an effective intelligent tutor help students learn to program in JavaTM.
 In addition to contributing to understand the learning process in general, it is hoped that this research will have a positive impact on supporting instructors teaching JavaTM programming in their institution.
-More than ever, this is an important area for institutions where there are more students wishing to learn to program, and where it is difficult to provide personalized instruction that they need [3].
+More than ever, this is an important area for institutions where there are more students wishing to learn to program, and where it is difficult to provide personalized instruction that they need [4].
 Additionally, since there are a growing number of institutions investing in distance learning, this research will play a significant role to provide appropriate methods of teaching this key subject to students learning remotely.